vasanthonline/2048/README.md

 In the project root directory, you can run below command.

 ### `sh start.sh`
 To setup all dependencies and start the game.
-The project expects "nvm" to be already installed.
+The project expects "nvm" to be already installed and available in PATH.
 If it's not installed, uncomment the first two lines in start.sh and re-run above command.

 ### Game play